RichardAth/Projects/BigIntCalculator/readme.txt

 A feature was added to allow use of Msieve as an alternative to the original ECM & SIQS factorisation.
-My conclusion was that for larger numbers (> about 50 digits) Msieve is usually significantly faster, provided that the -i option is used with Msieve.
+My conclusion was that for larger numbers (> about 50 digits) Msieve is usually significantly faster, provided that the -e option is used with Msieve.
-The -i option causes greater use of ECM within Msieve.
+The -e option causes greater use of ECM within Msieve.
 The default in mseive is to use ECM only for factors < 15 digits.

 The source code for Msieve was downloaded from https://sourceforge.net/projects/msieve/files/